Caroline and Alexis Ride the Bay

 After a last gallop across the north shores of the Bay, it was time to start our trek back to Avranches.
 Normally, between the months of April to October and with optimal conditions, Catherine and Jean-Pierre will lead you across the 6 kilometer or almost 4 mile stretch of sand to reach the Mont itself.

 Given that we were too early in the season and this particular weekend was to have the highest tide of the year, the conditions were not safe, nor would we have had enough time to make it to the Mont before the tide started to return.
 Dispite not being able to cross the Bay itself, we had an amazing day riding in Normandy!

 Or start from the begining:

-Topics: Alexis Spencer, Caroline Maffry, Cheval-Plaisir, french riding holidays, horse riding france, horse riding holidays europe, horseback riding in france, horseback riding in normandy, mont st michel, mont st michel tours, normandy, normandy horse riding, riding holidays in france, riding in france, riding in Normandy
+Topics: Alexis Mozeleski, Caroline Maffry, Cheval-Plaisir, french riding holidays, horse riding france, horse riding holidays europe, horseback riding in france, horseback riding in normandy, mont st michel, mont st michel tours, normandy, normandy horse riding, riding holidays in france, riding in france, riding in Normandy

 - Horseback Riding in France - A Mother / Daughter Weekend at a Working Normandy Horse Farm - Part 1

 - Horseback Riding in France - A Foal from Haras les Pins, a Norman Stud Farm - Part 3

 - Great French Cuisine - A Traveler’s Culinary Tour of Northern France